 With love and affection to all of us in recovery.

-Miracles of Recovery can happen for you when we do something different we deserve.
-Like buying my book!~ It happens, too, each Sundays 2:00 p.m.
+Miracles of Recovery can happen for you when you do something different you deserve.
+It happens, too, each Sunday 2:00 p.m.
 Intherooms.com!
-Come and be a part-of with us this great meeting in a great place for meetings.
+Come and be a part-of with us as we meet and interact in a great place for meetings.